-- 1. Choose File > Open (or click on Open an Existing File in the Template Chooser). - 2.
+- Choose File > Open (or click on Open an Existing File in the Template Chooser). - 2.
 Navigate to the location where you have saved your Word document and select it.. - 3.
 Click on Open.
 Pages will then import the Word document.

 You can also open a Word document by dragging it from a Finder window to the Pages icon in the Dock.
+You may see a warnings popup window if Pages encounters any formatting it can convert in your Microsoft Word document.
+You can click on the Review button to see a list of these warnings.